Pet Bird Care - The Basics:

 Supplements

-Generally are not needed for those birds on a good balanced diet and some supplements can create toxicity if overdone.
+Generally, they are not needed for birds on a good, balanced diet, and some supplements can be toxic if overdone.

-Bird species have adapted to many different environmental conditions which has structured their dietary needs.
-It is impossible to cover all of them in this booklets, so please do your research, but a few individual needs are listed below.
+Bird species have adapted to many different environmental conditions, which have structured their dietary needs.
+It is impossible to cover all of them in this booklet, so please do your research, but a few individual needs are listed below.

-Fats: Nuts Macaws tend to need a higher content of fat in their diets which should be offered from nuts.
-It is important to not over do this as obesity is common in pet birds.
-All birds benefit from omega 3 fatty acids and can be obtained from formulated diet ad nuts such as walnuts.
+Fats: Nuts Macaws tend to need a higher content of fat in their diets, which should be offered from nuts.
+It is important not to overdo this as obesity is common in pet birds.
+All birds benefit from omega-3 fatty acids, which can be obtained from formulated diets and nuts such as walnuts.

-Vitamin A: Eclectus parrots are known to need high vitamin A diets but care should be taken to not over supplement which could lean to toxicity.
-An eclectus specific diet is recommended.
+Vitamin A: Eclectus parrots are known to require high vitamin A diets, but care should be taken not to over-supplement, as this could lead to toxicity.
+An eclectus' specific diet is recommended.
 Vitamin A is available in green and orange vegetables.

 Vitamin D: Available from exposure to sunlight, vitamin D fortified diets, and vegetables.

-Toxicity: Is common with fat soluble vitamins and care should be taken to proved a balanced diet.
+Toxicity: It is common with fat-soluble vitamins, and care should be taken to provide a balanced diet.

 Medical Concerns

-Numerous!
-Feather picking, skin mutilation, respiratory disease, eye infections, trauma, organ disease, malnutrition, reproductive problems and many more.
-Basically what can go wrong just might.
+Feather picking, skin mutilation, respiratory disease, eye infections, trauma, organ disease, malnutrition, reproductive problems, and many more.
+Basically, what can go wrong just might.
 Call your veterinarian if you notice any of the signs of a sick bird.

 Sick Bird Care

 As soon as illness is detected in your pet, please bring your pet to your veterinarian for a thorough physical examination.
-A diagnostic work-up may need needed and could blood analysis, fecal examination, radiographs, skin scraping, cultures, and others.
+A diagnostic work-up may be needed and could include blood analysis, fecal examination, radiographs, skin scraping, cultures, and others.

-Diagnostics are very important in allowing your veterinarian to take a "peak inside" your bird in order to identify the cause of your birds symptoms and formulate an appropriate and specific therapeutic course to allow full recovery.
+Diagnostics are very important in allowing your veterinarian to take a "peek inside" your bird to identify the cause of your bird's symptoms and formulate an appropriate, specific therapeutic plan for full recovery.

 Once the cause of the symptoms as been identified a therapeutic recommendation will be made which may include: dietary changes, medication, and environmental changes.

-It is important to follow these recommendation closely and provide all recommend care to allow for a full recovery.
-If problems arise with recommended changes or medication administration please contact your veterinarian.
+It is essential to follow these recommendations closely and provide all recommended care to allow for a full recovery.
+If problems arise with suggested changes or medication administration, please contact your veterinarian.

 Learn to recognize a sick bird.
 It is common for the first signs to go unnoticed.
 The first signs usually include: